Anti-German sentiment: United States

-In the Pennsylvania Colony during British America, Anglo-Americans held much anti-German sentiment.
-The sentiments against the Palatine settlers, commonly referred to as the Pennsylvania Dutch (or Pennsylvania Germans), were deeply rooted in cultural biases and economic competition.
-Anglo-Americans in the Pennsylvania Colony viewed the Palatines with suspicion and often derided their language, customs, and religious practices.
-The Palatines, predominantly German-speaking Protestants from the Palatinate region of present-day Germany, arrived in Pennsylvania seeking religious freedom and economic opportunities in the early 18th century.
+In the Pennsylvania Colony The Palatines, were German-speaking Protestants from the Palatinate region of present-day Germany.
+They arrived in Pennsylvania seeking religious freedom and economic opportunities in the early and mid-18th century.
+They are commonly referred to as the Pennsylvania Dutch (the term "Dutch" refers to the German word for the German language and has nothing to do with Holland.)
+The sentiments against them were rooted in politics.
+Urban Quakers formed a political coalition with Pennsylvania Dutch farmers in opposition to the Scots-Irish farmers.
+The latter viewed the Palatines with suspicion and often derided their language, customs, and religious practices.

 Post-independence

-Pennsylvania was a major state and a former colony that saw an attraction and influence of German immigrants from the colonial era.
-A key event where German-Americans faced hardships was during Fries's Rebellion.
+A key event where Pennsylvania Dutch faced hardships was during Fries's Rebellion.
 The participants in the rebellion were primarily German-speaking farmers, many of whom were recent immigrants or descendants of German immigrants.
 Their cultural and linguistic differences may have contributed to perceptions of them as outsiders by some in the broader American society.
 The rebellion was primarily a response to the federal government's enforcement of a new direct tax, commonly known as the Direct Tax of 1798 or the House Tax.
 President John Adams granted pardons to Fries and several others who had been convicted of treason.
 Adams was motivated by the more specific constitutional interpretation of treason.
 He later remarked that the rebels were "obscure, miserable Germans, as unfamiliar with our language as they were with our laws," and suggested that they were being manipulated by prominent figures in the opposing political party.

 1850s political cartoon by John H. Goater depicting Irish and German caricatures 'stealing an election' with chaos at the 'Election Day Polls', fueling fears of immigrant political power.

 In the 19th century, the mass influx of German immigrants made them one of the largest European group of Americans by ancestry.
 This wave of migration triggered the formation of nativist and reactionary movements which were similar to those movements which exist in the contemporary Western world.
 These would eventually culminate in 1844 with the establishment of the American Party, which had an openly xenophobic stance.
 One of many incidents described in a 19th-century account included the blocking of a funeral procession in New York by a group who proceeded to hurl insults at the pallbearers.
 Incidents such as these led to more meetings of Germans who would eventually form fraternal groups such as the Sons of Hermann in 1840, which was founded as a means to "improve and foster German customs and the spread of benevolence among Germans in the United States".